 The only time we really saw any crowds was whenever characters were around, for example at around noon, classic characters came to the front of the castle to welcome guests to the park.
 That included Mickey, Minnie, Donald, Daisy, Goofy, Chip, Dale and Duffy the Disney bear.
 He’s a REALLY big deal in all of the Asian parks.

-Another popular bear was Lotso from Toy Story 3, which kind of surprised me since he’s a villain (SPOILER ALERT).
+Another popular bear was Lotso from Toy Story 3, which kind of surprised me since he’s a villain (oops, SPOILER ALERT).
 But he was everywhere, he even had his own ice-cream bar (strawberry flavored, of course).

 Even though crowds came for the characters, we got a great spot for the Flights of Fantasy parade.